SuperCoolPencil/NeuroLander/README.md

 - Training: A fully connected neural network trained using a custom reinforcement learning algorithm

 ✅ Raw neural network with custom training loop
-✅ No prebuilt RL libraries—just PyTorch/Numpy and sweat
+✅ No prebuilt RL libraries—just Numpy and sweat
 ✅ Logs and visualizations for learning progress